Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Introduction

-Fig. \ref{fig:intro} illustrates the predictive distributions obtained by different methods on a toy 1-dimensional regression problem.
-We observe that the predictive distribution of FMGP closely resembles that of Hamiltonian Monte Carlo (HMC), which is considered the gold standard for this simple problem (note that HMC does not scale to large problems).
-In contrast, the predictive distributions of other methods from the literature either significantly underestimate or overestimate the predictive variance in some regions of the input space.
+Figure~\ref{fig:intro} illustrates the predictive distributions obtained by different methods on a toy 1-dimensional regression problem.
+We observe that the predictive distribution of FMGP avoids the uncertainty overestimation of LLA and is capable of modeling input-dependent noise.
+In contrast, the predictive distributions of other methods from the literature are unable to correctly model the sinusoidal nature of the input dependent noise, presenting high model bias.
 Further details about this experiment are provided in Section \ref{seq:synthetic_exp}.